Is your one year old fighting sleep suddenly? Learn why the 1 year old sleep regression happens, and how you can turn things around.

 Other times, the developmental milestones she hits may not seem so exciting.
 For instance, she might be developing separation anxiety, especially at night when it’s dark and you’re not around.
 Or, like my son, she’s finally growing her first tooth, making for fitful sleep.

-All this to say that reaching 1 year old comes with its own set of problems that disrupt her sleep.
+All this to say that reaching 1 year old comes with its own set of milestones that disrupt her sleep*.

 What to do: Dig deep and see which developmental milestones she’s hitting, and address it during the day.

 If you find her “practicing” how to walk, give her plenty of time to do so during the day.
 Soothe and, if needed, medicate her tender gums.
 Install a night light and play peek-a-boo games to teach object permanence.

 Does your toddler demand a bottle of milk… only to fall asleep a few minutes in?
 Does she shriek in the middle of the night because she can’t find her pacifier?
 And have you had to go back to rocking her in your arms as the only way for her to fall asleep?

 She might be getting used to certain sleep habits that are unsustainable, AKA she needs you to do it for her, or they’re unnecessary.